cambridge-cares/TheWorldAvatar/Deploy/stacks/web/website/site/user/pages/01.home/home.md

 <div id="hero-div">
 	<div id="hero-text">
-		<p>Our research on dynamic knowledge graph technology forms the basis of our mission to address complex industrial problems spanning across multiple sectors.
-Knowledge graphs have come into prominence to solve the problem of data and information silos, while offering modularity and scalability.</p>
+		<p>Our research on dynamic knowledge graph technology forms the basis of our mission to address complex industrial problems spanning multiple sectors.
+Knowledge graphs have come to prominence to solve the problem of data and information silos, while offering modularity and scalability.</p>
 		<p>Scroll down to find out more.</p>
 	</div>
 	<img src="/user/images/scroll-down.svg" width="32px" height="32px" onclick="scrollDown()" class="scrollButton"/>